-To explore the influence of different choices for formulating mathematical criteria to model the learned receptive fields by idealized scale-space operations, we have specifically explored four main paths of such methods: \begin{itemize} \item Method~A based on measuring the spatial extent of the learned filters by weighted variance-based spatial spread measures and then predicting the values of the scale parameters based on properties of continuous Gaussian derivatives. \item Method~B based on matching discrete weighted variance-based spatial spread measures between the idealized receptive field models and the learned filters. \item Methods~C1 and C2 based on minimizing the discrete $l_1$-norm between the idealized receptive field models and the learned filters. \item Methods~D1 and D2 based on minimizing the discrete $l_2$-norm between the idealized receptive field models and the learned filters. \end{itemize} As we have found from the resulting experiments, for some of the learned filters, the scale estimates may vary notable depending on the choice of matching criterion, while for Filter~8 the difference is minor.
-The main reason for this variability in discrepancy is because of a varying degree of agreement between the idealized models and the learned filters.
-For judging which of these methods has the best predictive properties with regard to the performance, when used for replacing the computational primitives in depthwise-sep\-arable deep networks, this performance should therefore be evaluated experimentally.
+To explore the influence of different choices for formulating mathematical criteria to model the learned receptive fields by idealized scale-space operations, we have specifically explored four main paths of such methods: \begin{itemize} \item Method~A based on measuring the spatial extent of the learned filters by weighted variance-based spatial spread measures and then predicting the values of the scale parameters based on properties of continuous Gaussian derivatives. \item Method~B based on matching discrete weighted variance-based spatial spread measures between the idealized receptive field models and the learned filters. \item Methods~C1 and C2 based on minimizing the discrete $l_1$-norm between the idealized receptive field models and the learned filters. \item Methods~D1 and D2 based on minimizing the discrete $l_2$-norm between the idealized receptive field models and the learned filters. \end{itemize} As we have found from the resulting experiments, for some of the learned filters, the scale estimates may vary notably depending on the choice of matching criterion, while for Filter~8 the difference is minor.
+The main reason for this variability in discrepancy is because of varying degrees of agreement between the idealized models and the learned filters.
+To judge which of these methods should lead to the best predictive properties with regard to the performance, when inserting corresponding idealized filters into depthwise-sep\-arable deep networks, this performance should therefore be evaluated experimentally.
 Specifically, to be less dependent on the choice of mathematical criterion for model fitting, we have proposed to use the presented theory for formulating parameterized primitives for the idealized receptive field models, and then learning these parameters by deep learning, in a corresponding way as learning of the scale levels is used in Gaussian derivative networks.